TriplyDB/Documentation/docs/ratt-transform/index.md

 ## Tree-shaped data

 Tree-shaped data is very common in different source systems.
-For example, JSON- and XML-based formats are tree-shaped.
-RATT has good support for working with such sources.

-We will use the following example in this section:
+We will use the following JSON source data as an example in this section:

 ```json
 {